Who Gets WIC and How to Apply

 To be eligible for the WIC Program, applicants must meet all of the following eligibility requirements:

-serving your area, to schedule an appointment.
+Contact the WIC state or local agency serving your area to schedule an appointment.
 Applicants will be advised about what to bring to the WIC appointment to help determine eligibility.

 Sometimes WIC agencies do not have enough money to serve everyone who needs WIC or calls to apply.
 When this happens, WIC agencies must keep a list, called a waiting list, of individuals who want to apply and are likely to be served.
 WIC agencies then use a special system, called a Priority System, to determine who will get WIC benefits first when more people can be served.
 The purpose of the priority system is to make sure that WIC services and benefits are provided first to participants with the most serious health conditions such as anemia (low blood levels), underweight, history of problems during pregnancy.
 Click here for more info about the Waiting List/Priority System.